What is Cash Flow Per Share (CFPS)?

 = 10 / 100

-The Kingsman if tracked its cash flows earlier, it would have known its poor cash collection performance and would have avoided the situation of crisis.
-High EPS just indicates the expected earnings the shareholders may get in the form of dividend for every share they held.
+The Kingsman, if tracked its cash flows earlier, would have known its poor cash collection performance and would have avoided the situation of crisis.
+High EPS indicates the expected earnings the shareholders may get in the form of dividends for every share they hold.
 CFPS shows the actual cash flow carried by the Kingsman during the quarter.

-- Every company to a certain extent manipulates some numbers to increase or decrease their profit values.
-E.g. services to be provided over the next three years, the company recorded a lump-sum amount of all three years as revenue in the current year itself and inflate the overall value. a company should have distributed the revenue in all three years or record as and when received
+- To a certain extent, every company manipulates some numbers to increase or decrease their profit values.
+E.g. services to be provided over the next three years, the company recorded a lump-sum amount of all three years as revenue in the current year itself and inflated the overall value. a company should have distributed the revenue in all three years or record as and when received.

-This has been a guide to Cash Flow Per Share and its definition.
-Here we discuss how to calculate Cash Flow Per Share along with practical examples.
-We also discuss the difference between CFPS vs EPS.
-You can learn more about accounting from following articles –
+This article has been a guide to Cash Flow Per Share and its definition.
+Here we discuss how to calculate Cash Flow Per Share and practical examples.
+We also discuss the difference between CFPS vs. EPS.
+You can learn more about accounting from the following articles –